cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 ## What are we trying to solve?

 Interestingly enough our problem starts with a pretty cool solution.
-It is more than common for us to need different configurations of our apps for various reason.
-Often these will have different environments, features, timings and so on.
+It is quite common for us to need different configurations of our apps for various reasons.
+Often each one will differ in a few core ways; different environments, features, timings and so on.

 &nbsp;

 More often than not you will want this in two dimensions.
-Say you want to test your app pointing to three different environments, you will need to see how they handle in a full release configuration (obfuscation, cert pinning, tighter timeouts, etc) but having those options always on will hamper your actual development.
-Meaning you want to be able to switch between the different environments, but also between release and debugging configurations.
+Say you want to test your app pointing to three different environments (develop, staging and production), you will need to see how they handle in a full release configuration (obfuscation, cert pinning, tighter timeouts, etc) but having those options always on will hamper your actual development.
+Meaning you want to be able to switch between the different environments but also between release and debugging configurations.

 &nbsp;